adeze/vscode-canvas/docs/user_stories3.md

 and click the generat button and try to move the node get fixed in my mouse, but this erros seems extrange, lets try to find the bug and replicate it , i mean happens occacionally  lets read the code and search for conflicting ui
 ---

-now when edit a node, i mean i make double click to write on it, the editoin mode get moved of position, i mean the editiong node position is on diferent position that the actual node
+now when edit a node, i mean i make double click to write on it, the editoin mode get moved of position, i mean the editiong node position is on diferent position that the actual node , this happen when i zoom in and out.

+the generate button is also not resizing well when zoom it and  out, i mean when i zoom out the size of the button is to big that cover half of the node, the button should appean always on top of the node , also when moving the node, the button should move along it